Table of Contents

 - Built-in productivity tools like notes, calendar, and email client

 Best for: Power users who want maximum control over their browsing experience while maintaining decent privacy.
-Perfect if you juggle many tabs and want built-in productivity tools.
+Perfect if you juggle many tabs and want built-in productivity tools in their private browser.

 Quick tip: During setup, make sure to enable the ad/tracker blocker, as it’s not automatically turned on.